PUT ON THE WHOLE ARMOUR OF GOD (Part 3)

 Beloved, you cannot resist or stop the devil from encroaching on your territory and put him to flight by keeping your sword in its sheath.

-That is how Jesus Christ overcame all the devil’s temptation while he tempted Him in the wilderness (Matt.
+That is how Jesus Christ overcame all the temptation of the devil while he tempted Him in the wilderness (Matt.
 4:1-11).

 That is also how Jesus Christ will strike the nations that rejected Him at His second coming.